Animation has many steps. In studios, different artists, writers, and overseers each have a role, but as an independent artist, I do multiple tasks.

 When a ministry contacts me about doing an art project, I am eager to hear about their ministry and how my art may help.
 Ministries often have an idea in mind already of what I could do for them: a video for fundraising that explains their newest missions endeavor…a poster for VBS….a Bible story coloring book to give away at an event.
 But most importantly, I want to understand the ministry’s goal for the artwork.
 What is the need in their ministry that they are trying to meet with artwork, and will my artwork meet that need?

-Sketches (if we’re planning an illustration) or a storyboard (if we’re planning a video) are usually the first things I deliver to a ministry.
-The ministry can then tell me if I have captured their idea or if they need me to change something.
+Sketches (if we’re planning an illustration) or a rough video with narration (if we’re planning a video) are usually the first things I deliver to a ministry.
+The ministry can then tell me if I have captured their idea or if I am miscommunicating something.
 This is especially important in ministry; I want to make sure I am accurately portraying the Bible story or ministry work that the art is about.
-I also want to make sure it accomplishes my ministry partner’s goal.
-Feedback is always welcome.
+As the creative director, I choose words and pictures that work together to tell a ministry’s story, and I want to make sure it accomplishes my ministry partner’s goal.
+Feedback is required and creative decisions are made by the artist.

 Making the artwork